-13. The site lies at an altitude of approximately 5m AOD and slopes very gently toward the north east.
+13. The site lies at an altitude of approximately 10 m AOD and is relatively flat with some very minor undulations especially toward the edges of the site.
 There are therefore no site limitations that will affect the grading of the site.